No-confidence motion against Imran Khan: Sindh House protest

 Before vote of no confidence opposition claimed that they have group of dissidents lawmakers of then ruling Pakistan Tehreek-e-Insaf, and they could have a successful vote of no confidence even without involving government allies.
 However, the government denied and said that they have their lawmakers with them, and if opposition alliance will buy any of them this will be unconstitutional.
-This tug of war continued until dozen government lawmakers were found in Sindh House ‘sanctuary’.
+This tug of war continued until 12 government lawmakers were found in Sindh House 'sanctuary'.
 The Prime minister Imran Khan, claimed that MPs are bought with bags full of cash and this is an open horse-trading.
 However, the dissented law markers during their interaction with media denied the allegations and said that there was no money involved.

 On 18 March 2022, PTI protesters stormed Sindh House in Islamabad and broke through the gate.
 Workers protested and chanted slogans against deviant members of parliament.
 Protesters held Ewer and sticks in their hands.
 Police arrested 12 people, including two PTI members of the National Assembly, Faheem Khan and Attaullah Niazi.
 The PTI MNAs were later released on personal bail.

 PPP's Yousaf Raza Gillani, Raja Pervez Ashraf and PML-N's Shahid Khaqan Abbasi said that if there was a police operation on Sindh House then Prime Minister Imran Khan and Interior Minister Sheikh Rashid would be responsible for the results.
 PPP chairman Bilawal Bhutto Zardari said that Prime Minister Khan was trying to prove his "third power" by creating an unstable situation through the use of force.